snowplow/documentation/docs/get-started/querying/index.md

 ---
 title: "Querying your first events"
-sidebar_position: 4
+sidebar_position: 6
-sidebar_label: "Querying data"
+sidebar_label: "Query the data"
 description: "Inspecting the events you tracked"
 ---